 Awards for Heritage Projects

-The National Trust of Australia (Victoria) and Mornington Peninsula Shire, are proud to present the Mornington Peninsula Heritage Awards 2018 to recognise those in our community who have demonstrated excellence in retention, restoration, enhancement, interpretation, reuse of our heritage places and new work responsive to heritage places.
+The National Trust of Australia (Victoria) and Mornington Peninsula Shire, are proud to present the Mornington Peninsula Heritage Awards which recognise those in our community who have demonstrated excellence in retention, restoration, enhancement, interpretation, reuse of our heritage places and new work responsive to heritage places.

 Our heritage includes public and private places, buildings, gardens and objects.
 Heritage places are an integral part of the Mornington Peninsula community and the Mornington Peninsula Heritage Awards highlight our commitment to celebrate and promote our heritage.